younessoub/projet_M207/README.md

 ### Check if kubeadm is set successfuly

-To check if the kubeadm is running and the worker node has joined run the follwing command :
+To check if the kubeadm is running and the worker node has joined run the following command in the master node :

 ```
 kubectl get nodes